vincentskele/solarianbot/README.md

 # SolarianBot

 SolarianBot is a Discord bot designed by RoboDAO for RoboDAO, aiming to provide robust tools for interacting with the Solarians NFT collection.
+Commands can be called with a prefix defined in .env or with / .

 ## Features

 Currently implemented:
-- Responds to `!ping` with `Pong!` to confirm the bot is online.
+- Responds to `ping` with `Pong!` to confirm the bot is online.
+- Responds to `random` with a random Solarian GIF.
+- Responds to `view <MINT #>` with the Solarian's GIF and metadata.
+- Responds to `randomattibute` with a random attribute and an example of a Solarian with the attribute.

 ## Getting Started